-Due to completion of the sale, the Company recorded ¥4,872 million, the difference between the total sales price based on the average daily VWAP during the period of sale and the fair value as of December 31, 2021, in the year ended December 31, 2022.
-The difference was offset by a valuation loss of ¥10,488 million, which was included in financial costs, resulting from the remeasurement of HDS shares held by the Company based on the closing price (fair value) as of December 31, 2022.
-The difference of ¥28,471 million between the total sales price of ¥49,391 million and the deposits of ¥77,862 million received at the start of the share sales ("Other financial liabilities"), is included in "Payments for settlement of sales price on investment securities" and the deposit refund of ¥6,499 million ("Other financial assets") is included in "Proceeds from refund of leasehold and guarantee deposits" in the consolidated statement of cash flows for the year ended December 31, 2022.
+Due to the completion of the sale, the Company recorded the amount of "Finance income" at ¥3,485 million in the consolidated statement of profit or loss for the year ended December 31, 2023.
+The difference of ¥9,752 million between the total sales price of ¥37,515 million and the deposits of ¥47,267 million received at the start of the share sales ("Other financial liabilities"), is included in "Payments for settlement of sales price on investment securities" in the consolidated statement of cash flows for the year ended December 31, 2023.